 It’s easy to get turned around when you’re underground and rushing from an arriving train.
 I think we’ve all done this at least once.
 It’s far more embarrassing to admit that I’ve managed to do it in Kyoto and they only have two subway lines!
 There’s also no additional cost from your original route as you don’t need to exit through the gate until your destination.

 8. Rubbish bins

-You will noticed that the trains and station are SUPER clean.
+You will notice that the trains and station are SUPER clean.
 You will also notice that there are virtually no rubbish bins in any public places in Japan including stations.
 If you’ve walked with your Starbucks cup or have any other rubbish you are going to have to keep hold of it for a while.
 Please don’t litter.
-I think there are a variety of reasons but while it is quite normal in the west to walk with your coffee and in some places even eating, this is bad manners in Japan.
-If you’re obviously a tourist it’s unlikely anyone will correct you or be totally grossed out but generally it’s good to avoid it if you can, which also avoids the rubbish bin issue.
+I think there are a variety of reasons but while it is quite normal in the West to walk with your coffee and in some places even eat, this is bad manners in Japan.
+If you’re obviously a tourist it’s unlikely anyone will correct you or be totally grossed out but generally, it’s good to avoid it if you can, which also avoids the rubbish bin issue.

 10. Getting off a crowded train

-Remember ‘sumi-masen’.
+Trains can be very busy at any time of day and you’ll need to be decisive to make your way off the train.
+I always try to sit as near to the exit as possible and you’ll want to remember ‘sumi-masen’.
 It means excuse me or sorry depending on the circumstance.
-You’ll likely need it to get peoples attention so you can move through a crowded train at your exit without upsetting anyone.
+You’ll likely need it to get people’s attention so you can move through a crowded train at your exit without upsetting anyone.

 11. Station exits